Markus-Hefner/Portfolio-Project-1/README.md

 ### Code Validation

-The W3C Markup Validator and W3C CSS Validator Services were used to check the code of all pages.
+The W3C Markup Validator and W3C CSS Validator Services were used to check the code of all HTML and CSS files.
 No errors were found.

 Results: